The Importance of Warming up Before Your Game

 Stretches Your Muscles Out

-There are some athletes who will show up for a game and immediately start to stretch without doing anything else first.
+Some athletes will show up for a game and immediately start to stretch without doing anything else first.
 But it's a good idea to begin by walking or jogging to get your blood flowing first.

-Once your blood gets moving, the temperature in your muscles will increase and give you the opportunity to do more effective stretching.
+Once your blood gets moving, your muscles' temperature will increase and allow you to do more effective stretching.
 By stretching everything from your arms to your back to your legs, you can prepare each major muscle group in your body to compete at a high level.

 Reduces the Chance of Injury